-52 Douwne W. Fokkema confirms that '[...]
+&lt;sup>52 Douwne W. Fokkema confirms that '[...]
 Modernism as a forceful code in literature history began in or about 1910, when, as Virginia Woolf noted, "human character changed" [...]', and continues to describe its characteristics: 'The major convention of Modernism with regard to the composition of literary texts is the selection of hypothetical constructions expressing uncertainty and provisionality'; in Douwne W. Fokkema, Literary History, Modernism and Post-modernism (Harvard: John Benjamin, 1984). pp. 13-15.

-53 Jürgen Habermas, 'Modernity versus Postmodernity', in A Postmodern Reader, ed. by Joseph Natoli and Linda Hutcheon (Albany: State University of New York, 1993), p.
+&lt;sup>53 Jürgen Habermas, 'Modernity versus Postmodernity', in A Postmodern Reader, ed. by Joseph Natoli and Linda Hutcheon (Albany: State University of New York, 1993), p.
 92.

-54 Habermas, p.
+&lt;sup>54 Habermas, p.
 92.

-55 Ihab Hassan, 'Toward a Concept of Postmodernism', in A Postmodern Reader, ed. by Joseph Natoli and Linda Hutcheon, p.
+&lt;sup>55 Ihab Hassan, 'Toward a Concept of Postmodernism', in A Postmodern Reader, ed. by Joseph Natoli and Linda Hutcheon, p.
 274.

-56 Hans Bertens, 'The Postmodern Weltanshauung and its Relation to Modernism: an Introductory Survey', in A Post-modern Reader, ed. by Joseph Natoli and Linda Hutcheon (Albany: State university of New York, 1993), pp. 25-70 (p.
+&lt;sup>56 Hans Bertens, 'The Postmodern Weltanshauung and its Relation to Modernism: an Introductory Survey', in A Postmodern Reader, ed. by Joseph Natoli and Linda Hutcheon (Albany: State university of New York, 1993), pp. 25-70 (p.
 36).

 Samuel Beckett was one of the fathers of postmodernism in fiction, which undermines traditional ideas of logical coherence in narration, formal plot, regular time sequences and convincing, psychologically developed characters.
-The work of Jorge Luis Borges also exerted a very significant influence on many postmodern writers of fiction.
-Another characteristic feature of postmodern fiction is its use of pastiche, that is. the juxtaposition of a multiplicity of styles that can be regarded as a representation of the chaotic, provisional nature of different literary genres such as science fiction, detective stories and fairy tales.57 A further technical experiment involved the undermining of the traditional, linear concept of time by means of such devices as circularity and the juxtaposition or conflation of temporally distinct events.
+The work of Jorge Luis position of a multiplicity of styles that can be regarded as a representation of the chaotic, provisional nature of different literary genres such as science fiction, detective stories and fairy tales.
+A further technical experiment involved the undermining of the traditional, linear concept of time by means of such devices as circularity and the juxtaposition or conflation of temporally distinct events.
 Located, therefore, within a literary context in which the reliance on realist narration was beginning to be rejected in favour of modernist modes originating from the USA and Europe, Carlos Fuentes emblematises this process of cultural change.
 In this way, he can be seen to emerge as a writer at an important crossroads in the development of the Latin American novel and to be a singularly forceful presence in terms of shaping its trajectory in the decades that followed.